yolken/yolken-blog/articles/interview_prep.md

 There are numerous advantages to choosing a high-level language like Python:

-1. Compact, less verbose code: Assuming a fixed typing or white boarding speed, this means that you can construct solutions faster.
+1. **Compact, less verbose code:** Assuming a fixed typing or white boarding speed, this means that you can construct solutions faster.
-2. No IDE required: Many interviews are still done on whiteboards or in bare-bones text editors, so you can't always depend on having an IDE to help out.
+2. **No IDE required:** Many interviews are still done on whiteboards or in bare-bones text editors, so you can't always depend on having an IDE to help out.
-3. Rich standard libraries: Python, for instance for instance, provides binary search (in `bisect`), permutations (in `itertools`), and heaps (in `heapq`), among other things that are helpful in interviews.
+3. **Rich standard libraries:** Python, for instance, provides binary search (in `bisect`), permutations (in `itertools`), heaps (in `heapq`), and many other things that are helpful for solving interview questions.

+Of course, the company you're interviewing at might use something else, like Java or C++.
+But, that's generally ok.
+In fact, in my many years of interviewing I've *never* had an interviewer complain about my use of Python or felt that it ever counted against me.
+The most important thing is to deliver clean, correct code; provided you do this, the language you choose isn't really an issue.

 ### Working through the questions

 When I'm ready to start, I pay for a premium Leetcode subscription.
-It's a bit pricey (about $35 / month as of early 2019), but I find it worth the money because it removes various restrictions in the free product including access to locked questions and the ability to sort questions by frequency.
+It's a bit pricey (about $35 / month as of early 2019), but I find it worth the money because it removes restrictions in the free product including access to locked questions and the ability to sort questions by frequency.